 The slope is one of the two parameters in the slope-intercept form of a line.
-The other parameter is the of the y-intercept.
-The y-intercept is the point where the line crosses the When this point is not a point on the grid, students often try to estimate the value.
+The other parameter is the y-coordinate of the y-intercept.
+The y-intercept is the point where the line crosses the y-axis.
+When this point is not a point on the grid, students often try to estimate the value.
 This is somewhat acceptable when sketching a graph, but it is usually not acceptable when reading a graph.
 The challenge is that is can be very difficult to identify them correctly.

-Try to estimate the of the in the two graphs below, and you'll understand why estimation is not a reliable technique.
+Try to estimate the y-coordinate of the y-intercept in the two graphs below, and you'll understand why estimation is not a reliable technique.